-System Scaling Up Since NBB-1616 can stream audio data throughout Ethernet switch, you can deploy your NBB-1616s through switch with minimum of data collision.
+System Scaling Up Since NBB-1616 can stream audio data throughout the Ethernet switch, you can deploy your NBB-1616s through the switch with a minimum of data collision.

 System Scaling Up Computer network can be further expanded with more than one Ethernet switch, so does NBB-1616 audio network.
 You can use more than one switch between NBB-1616s to greatly expand your audio distribution.